Integrating Salesforce with Third-Party Billing Systems for Subscription Services

-A seamless sales-to-billing integration is a must-have for an efficient and reliable Quote-to-Cash (QTC or Q2C) process.
+A seamless sales-to-billing integration is essential for an efficient and reliable Quote-to-Cash (QTC or Q2C) process.

 Subscription services pose additional challenges for CRM/billing integration with subscription-specific operations such as renewals, re-rates, service add-on changes or early termination liability (ETL) calculations to name a few.
 All these transactions must be reflected in billing and (ideally) should originate in the CRM.